-Cat sedatives from Oxyfresh can help.
+Cat relaxant from Oxyfresh can help.
 Whether it’s from travel, separation anxiety, or a reason your mysterious cat has yet to reveal, cat anxiety can be a big problem for both the cat and the owner.

 Signs of cat anxiety include urinating and leaving other “treats” outside the litter box, vomiting or diarrhea, hiding more than usual, compulsive grooming (especially to the point where you can see bald spots on your cat’s body), being extra clingy, or showing escape behaviors.